rockandska/fzf-obc/docs/user_config_completion_post.md

 The post completion prefix is `__fzf_obc_post_`.

-So if you want to alterate the results displayed for `ls` command for example, you will create a function called `__fzf_obc_post_ls`.
+So if you want to alter the results displayed for `ls` command for example, you will create a function called `__fzf_obc_post_ls`.

-But if you want to alterate all results for commands who use completion function `_longopt`, you will create a function called `__fzf_obc_post__longopt`.
+But if you want to alter all results for commands who use completion function `_longopt`, you will create a function called `__fzf_obc_post__longopt`.

 **/!\ If both post command/completion function exist, they will be executed both